sanjay-munde/Smart-Attendance-System-Using-Face-Recognition/README.md

 The **Smart Attendance System Using Face Recognition** is an innovative project designed to streamline and automate attendance management in various settings, including educational institutions, corporate offices, and events.
 This system leverages cutting-edge facial recognition technology to accurately identify and record individuals' attendance.

-Traditionally, attendance management has been a manual and time-consuming task, involving physical sign-ins or RFID card scans.
-This smart attendance system revolutionizes the process by employing sophisticated facial recognition algorithms to instantly recognize and verify the identity of individuals as they enter a designated area.

 ## Demo

 See the system in action: